Navid200/xDrip/docs/Stop-xDrip.md

 Scroll all the way down, and tap on "Disable Collection".
 ![](./images/DisableCollection.png)

-To reenable xDrip, go back to Hardware Data Source and choose the collection system you were using before.
+To re-enable xDrip, go back to Hardware Data Source and choose the collection system you were using before.
 For example, if you were using G5 or G6, that would be "G5/G6 Transmitter".